tjarbo/documentation/docs/moodlebot/getting-started/preparation.md

 ### ⏭️ What next ?

-Now you are ready to deploy your moodle notification service.
+Now you are ready to deploy your Notification Service.
 We have created multiple instructions for different cloud providers and methods.

 :::tip
 Many of the chosen providers have a discount for students!